Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\texttt{Covy} is a prototype designed to test a compound vision system and different navigation stacks.
+\texttt{Covy} is a robot designed to test a compound vision system and different navigation stacks.
 The target application is to promote social distancing practice during a pandemic (e.g., COVID-19).
-The compound algorithm that Covy uses extends the range of depth of the Intel RealSense D435i camera from an effective range of $\SI{6}{\meter}$ to 16$+$\,m.
-Covy navigates its surroundings autonomously using a hybrid navigation stack that combines a SAC (DRL) agent with the probabilistic localization method AMCL. compared to a pure DRL-based navigation stack, Covy's stack performas better in navigating in realistic and simulated environments with static and dynamic obstacles.
-Next step is to develop a complete swarm of Covy robots and target other applications such as alerting littering individuals, finding objects of interest, e.g., security of airports.
+The vision algorithm that Covy uses extends the range of depth of the Intel RealSense D435i camera from an effective range of $\SI{6}{\meter}$ to $16\,m$.
+Covy navigates its surroundings autonomously using a hybrid navigation stack that combines a DRL agent with the probabilistic localization method AMCL.
+Results from navigating in realistic and simulated environments show that Covy's hybrid navigation stack is superior to a pure DRL-based one.

+To further reduce the costs, next, we are planning to drop the LiDAR and develop a vision-based navigation stack.
+Then, a swarm of Covy robots shall be developed to target applications such as alerting littering individuals or finding objects of interest in airports or alike environments.